 What is a download allowance?

-Find out what impact your download allowance can have on your broadband bills and internet use.
+Find out what impact your download allowance has on your broadband bills.

 A download allowance is used to regulate your Internet use.
 It refers to the maximum amount of data you are permitted to download, including pictures, movies and music.
 Download allowances is usually measured in GBs per month.